apache/spark/docs/structured-streaming-programming-guide.md

 These examples generate streaming DataFrames that are untyped, meaning that the schema of the DataFrame is not checked at compile time, only checked at runtime when the query is submitted.
 Some operations like `map`, `flatMap`, etc. need the type to be known at compile time.
 To do those, you can convert these untyped streaming DataFrames to typed streaming Datasets using the same methods as static DataFrame.
 See the [SQL Programming Guide](sql-programming-guide.html) for more details.
 Additionally, more details on the supported streaming sources are discussed later in the document.

+### Schema inference and partition of streaming DataFrames/Datasets

+You can specify the schema for streaming DataFrames/Datasets to create with the API as shown in above example (i.e., `userSchema`).
+Alternatively, for file-based streaming source, you can config it to infer the schema.
+By default, the configure of streaming schema inference `spark.sql.streaming.schemaInference` is turned off.
+If the streaming DataFrame/Dataset is partitioned, the partition columns will only be inferred if the partition directories are present when the stream starts.
+When schema inference is turned off, for all file-based streaming sources except for `text` format, you have to include partition columns in the user provided schema.

 ## Operations on streaming DataFrames/Datasets
 You can apply all kinds of operations on streaming DataFrames/Datasets – ranging from untyped, SQL-like operations (e.g. `select`, `where`, `groupBy`), to typed RDD-like operations (e.g. `map`, `filter`, `flatMap`).
 See the [SQL programming guide](sql-programming-guide.html) for more details.
 Let’s take a look at a few example operations that you can use.